dilawarm/federated/README.md

 The documentation can be found [here](https://federated-docs.firebaseapp.com/).

-To generate the documentation locally, write:
+To generate the documentation locally:

 ```bash
 (venv) $ cd docs